ECB towards a second hike of 25 basis points - Breaking Latest News

 Yield curve still rising

 In Euroland, too, markets underestimated the central bank’s determination to fight inflation – they figured the rally could stop soon and still think the cuts will come relatively quickly – while monetary policy is facing diverging risks.
-Financial conditions in Euroland have responded relatively well to the hikes.
+Euroland financial conditions have responded relatively well to the uptrends.
 Yields continue to rise, while the reversal of medium maturities could be an indication of expectations of a slowdown in the economy or, even, of a coming, and almost certainly premature, slowdown. rate cuts.

 Euro down again